-We’re back!
-Yes, the scuttlebutt is that in WoW Patch 5.3 (Mists of Pandaria) we’re challenging for the top of the DPS heap.
+It’s the time we’ve all been waiting for: the time to turn Garrosh Hellscream into an ice lolly.
+Yep, in WoW Patch 5.4 we finally get to kill him.
 And the Melting Pot is here to help.
 Here’s a quick-start guide to get you into the action in MoP with solid talent choices, glyph choices, your ability rotation and stat priorities, and reforging, gems and enchants all sorted.
 Read on – we promise it’s not a wall of text!

 Frost “Rotation” and Priorities

 The new Frost rotation is pretty simple, at least at level 90.
 These rotations assume you’re using our recommended talent builds:

 - Top Priority: If the +25% damage buff is about to drop, cast Evocation.
 Otherwise, cast Living Bomb if it’s not on your target.